 Kang Hoon-sik Pushes for Canadian Submarine Contract, Promises 430,000 Jobs by 2044

-Kang Hoon-sik, the Chief of Staff to the President, continued his efforts to secure a submarine contract in Canada on June 3, meeting with the Chief of Staff to the Prime Minister.
+Kang Hoon-sik, the President's Chief of Staff, continued his efforts to secure a submarine contract in Canada on June 3, meeting with the Chief of Staff to the Prime Minister.

-In a Facebook post, Kang reported on his second day in Ottawa, stating that he met with various Canadian political figures to request support for the submarine bid.
+In a Facebook post, Kang reported on the second day of his visit to Ottawa, stating that he met with various Canadian officials to seek support for the submarine bid.

-During his meeting with Mark-André Blanchard, Chief of Staff to the Prime Minister, Kang discussed expanding partnerships in energy and middle power cooperation, urging for an objective and fair evaluation of the capabilities of South Korean submarines and the economic benefits of industrial collaboration.
+During his meeting with Mark-André Blanchard, Chief of Staff to the Canadian Prime Minister, Kang discussed expanding partnerships in energy and middle-power cooperation, urging for an objective and fair evaluation of the capabilities of South Korean submarines and the economic benefits of industrial collaboration.

 In a meeting with Minister of Industry Mélanie Joly, he highlighted that the agreement between Hanwha, APMA, and Algoma is equivalent to establishing a new automotive plant in Canada.

-Kang introduced the potential impact of submarine cooperation, which could contribute CAD 96.3 billion to GDP and create 430,000 jobs by 2044, while also discussing Hyundai's hydrogen vision for domestic and international markets.
+He introduced the potential impact of submarine cooperation, which could generate CAD 96.3 billion in GDP and create 430,000 jobs by 2044, and shared Hyundai Motor's vision for hydrogen technology.

-Additionally, Kang met with Minister of Natural Resources Team Hodgson to discuss expanding crude oil imports and energy cooperation in liquefied natural gas (LNG) and critical minerals, and he attended the 'Korea-Canada Energy Resource Supply Chain Forum.'
+Additionally, Kang met with Minister of Natural Resources Team Hodgeon to discuss expanding crude oil imports and energy cooperation on liquefied natural gas (LNG) and critical minerals.
+He also attended the 'Korea-Canada Energy Resource Supply Chain Forum.'

 Kang, who departed on May 31, is expected to conclude his visit to Canada and return home around June 4.

-Hanwha Ocean and HD Hyundai Heavy Industries are competing against Germany's ThyssenKrupp Marine Systems (TKMS) for the Canadian next-generation submarine contract, valued at up to 60 trillion won.
+Hanwha Ocean is competing with Germany's Thyssenkrupp Marine Systems (TKMS) for the Canadian next-generation submarine contract, valued at up to 60 trillion won.
 The final contractor announcement is anticipated by the end of June.

 * This article has been translated by AI.